Jewellery of the Royal Family: A Garrard History

 Persian Turquoise Parure

-Queen Mary acquired a suite of jewels from Garrard set with Persian turquoise and diamonds, including the tiara worn here by Princess Margaret.
-In 1923, the jewels were given to Queen Elizabeth The Queen Mother, who in turn gifted them to her younger daughter, Princess Margaret, as a 21st birthday present.
+In 1923, a suite of jewels from Garrard set with Persian turquoise and diamonds, including the tiara worn here by Princess Margaret, were given to Queen Elizabeth The Queen Mother, who in turn gifted them to her younger daughter, Princess Margaret, as a 21st birthday present.
 When Margaret died in 2002, a great number of her jewels were auctioned.
-However, this tiara was not included in the sale, with its whereabouts remaining a mystery.
+However, this tiara was not included in the sale, with its where abouts now unknown.

 1901